 Refinancing is the process that pays the existing mortgage and/or any other legal claims against the property and sets-up a completely new mortgage(s).
 There are many reasons as to why you should consider refinancing your mortgage:

 If your monthly bills have gotten out of control, you might be able to refinance your home and pay them off.
 The advantage of doing this is to lower your total monthly payments.
-You should have a mortgage specialist review your situation and make a recommendation.
+You should have a mortgage agent review your situation and make a recommendation.